.

 Leeds Beckett University

-Volume One, The Beatles in Context: Politics, Identify, Culture, explores the relationship between The Beatles and their times.
-It situates them in the changing class, gender and ethnic dynamics of postwar Britain, considers them as Liverpudlians and Orientalists, and compares them to contemporaries from Bob Dylan to Charles Manson.
+This book explores the relationship between The Beatles and their times, situating them in the changing class, gender and ethnic dynamics of postwar Britain, and considers them as Liverpudlians, Orientalists, and creative pioneers.

 Series: Studies in Popular Music